Seven Easy Inverter Circuits for Beginners

 Make sure the two 2N3055 transistors have the appropriate heatsinks before anything else.
 It could be made in the following ways:

-3.If making this heatsink proves challenging, you may easily buy one from your neighbourhood electronics store as illustrated below:
+3. If making this heatsink proves challenging, you may easily buy one from your neighborhood electronics store as illustrated below:

-4.Additionally, drill the holes needed to fit the power transistors.
+4. Additionally, drill the holes needed to fit the power transistors.
 The package size is TO-3, and the holes are 3 mm in diameter.

-5.Using nuts and bolts, securely fasten the transistors to the heatsinks.
+5. Using nuts and bolts, securely fasten the transistors to the heatsinks.

-6.As shown in the circuit design, cross-couple the resistors directly to the transistor leads.
+6. As shown in the circuit design, cross-couple the resistors directly to the transistor leads.

-7.Connect the heatsink, transistor, and resistor assembly to the transformer's secondary winding at this point.
+7. Connect the heatsink, transistor, and resistor assembly to the transformer's secondary winding at this point.

-8.Fix the transformer and the entire circuit assembly inside a strong, well-ventilated metal box.
+8. Fix the transformer and the entire circuit assembly inside a strong, well-ventilated metal box.

 9Attach the output and input sockets, the fuse holder, and other components outside to the cabinet and link them to the circuit assembly as necessary.

-You only need to connect a few high-watt resistors, the 2N3055 (on the heatsink), and the chosen transformer as shown in the following diagram after the heatsink installation described above is complete.
+You only need to connect a few high-watt resistors, the 2N3055 (on the heat sink), and the chosen transformer as shown in the following diagram after the heat sink installation described above is complete.

 Once the wiring described above is finished, it's time to connect a 12V 7Ah battery and a 60-watt bulb to the secondary of the transformer.
 When the switch is turned ON, the load is immediately illuminated with astounding brilliance.